None-later/dagcoin/test/nightwatch/README.md

 - ```http_proxy=http://127.0.0.1:8787 nw install 0.31.4-sdk```

 # APPIUM AND ANDROID EMULATOR
-- ```npm install -g appium@1.6.5``` [Install appium, 1.6.5 has been tested at current build and is working properly, newer versions may have problems with context switching to WEBVIEW]
+- ```CHROMEDRIVER_VERSION=2.28 npm install appium@1.8.0 -g``` [Install appium, 1.6.5 has been tested at current build and is working properly, newer versions may have problems with context switching to WEBVIEW]

 - Setup android studio and install Android Emulator NB!
 SDK_25 only! newer versions might have problems and are not tested yet